Honda Beat: History

 There were two mainstream models of the Beat (the PP1–100 and the PP1–110) and a couple of limited edition versions.
 Variations on the first model were just cosmetic updates.
 Only the second model had any real mechanical differences.
 All cars were offered with the option of a driver-side airbag.
 The car was marketed by Honda as "Midship Amusement" and was sold exclusively in Japan, at Honda Primo dealership sales channels.

-In typical Honda fashion, the Beat's engine did not utilize a turbocharger or supercharger.
+In typical Honda fashion, the Beat's engine did not use a turbocharger or supercharger.
 The 656 cc engine was modified with the MTREC (Multi Throttle Responsive Engine Control) system, with individual throttle bodies for each of the three cylinders, to produce 64 PS at 8,100 rpm with an electronically-limited top speed of 135 km/h (84 mph).
 Only a 5-speed manual transmission was available.
 The MTREC design would filter down to the 1993 Honda Today kei car.
 The Beat was the first kei car to feature disc brakes on all four wheels.